Mississippi Chapter of the International Association of Assessing Officers

 III.2b Election to Office

 A plurality of the votes cast shall be sufficient for election to office.
 The nominating committee shall report the results of the vote count to the President no later than three (3) days prior to the annual meeting.
 In the event of a tie vote, the winner will be determined by placing each candidate’s name on eleven (11) separate but identical pieces of paper and placing all twenty-two (22) pieces in a container.
-The candidate whose name is drawn the most times shall be declared the winner.
+The Executive Committee shall then each draw one piece of paper from the container.

 III.2c Posting of Results and Notification of Election